Montessori Mom

 To Make Materials:

 To make the bead materials for this lesson you will need about 2000 golden beads (7 or 8 mm) and wire.
-(I used plastic beads that are very shinny and pretty with hwire (copper jewelry wire)-they turned out great!)
+(I used plastic beads that are very shinny and pretty with wild wire (copper jewelry wire)-they turned out great!)
 I used 18-gauge wire and about 8-mm beads (with predrilled holes).
 If you want to make it out of glass beads it might be cheaper to buy the materials from a Montessori supplier.
 Set aside 10 bead units.

 Cut about 3 1/2 inches of wire.
 Loop and secure with needle nose pliers or tweezers at one end and string on 10 golden beads.
 Secure the end with a loop and squeeze with pliers.
 Make 199 ten-bead bars.
 Put 9 ten golden bead bars aside.
 Put aside the 10 bead bar units (ones).
 Take the rest of the 190 ten bead bars.
 Take 10 golden bead bars and lay them flat like a square.
 Thread the 10 bars together with wire at the top and bottom.
 Tuck in the wires securely.
-When finished, set aside 9 sets of the 100 bead squares.
+When finished, set aside 9 sets of the 100 bead s quares.
 Take the last 10 one hundred bead squares and stand them on end.
 Thread them together with wire, well tucked in again.
 The loops should all be on 2 sides together.
 You may have to hot glue the 100's together to keep the square together or thread the beads through plastic needle point mesh.

 Easy method to make material: